TheShagwell/TheShagwell/README.md

   <br/>

-> 🚀 Am a frontend developer and a lover of backend technology from Lagos State, Nigeria.
+> 🚀 Am a frontend developer and a lover of backend development from Lagos State, Nigeria.

->  ✌ I work also as a Product Designer with 5years Experience on building user-centric solutions
+>  ✌ I work also as a Product Designer with 5years+ Experience on building user-centric solutions

-> 🎮 Am a big fan of playing soccer (eFootball) and action 😎 games.
+> 🎮 Am a big fan of playing soccer (eFootball), FIFA and action 😎 games.

 > ⭐ A daily update on my Github is always the norm and the passion for me, pushing one commit at a time.